UberEther/auto-refresh-from-url/README.md

 Emitted if an error occurs during refresh to allow processing of the error.

 If no listeners are registered, the error callstack is logged to console.warn.

+# Other

+- AutoRefresh.request exposes the promisified version of request used by the library.

 # EXAMPLES: